Connecticut

 - The company failed to respond timely to follow-up correspondence from the Attorney General

-The Attorney General had first sent a cure notice to TicketNetwork on November 9, 2023, just four months after the CTDPA took effect.
-The company was given 60 days to fix the issues but failed to act.
-It was the only company that did not comply with an initial cure notice during the cure period.
+The Attorney General had first sent a cure notice to TicketNetwork on November 9, 2023, four months after the CTDPA took effect.
+TicketNetwork was the only company that failed to comply with an initial cure notice during the cure period.

 Attorney General Tong released the third annual CTDPA enforcement report on February 5, 2026.
 Key findings include:

-- Dozens of violation notices and warning letters were issued throughout 2025
+- Dozens of notices of violation and warning letters issued throughout 2025

-- Multiple active investigations focus on children's safety online, including messaging platforms, gaming, and AI chatbots
+- Multiple active investigations into children's and teens' safety online, including messaging platforms, gaming, and AI chatbots

-- Investigation priorities included connected vehicles and geolocation tracking, social media targeting youth, data brokers, and AI products posing risks to minors
+- Investigation priorities: connected vehicles and geolocation tracking, social media targeting youth, data brokers, and AI products posing risks to minors

-The report recommended legislative action to narrow "publicly available information" definitions, establish standalone genetic privacy laws, enact chatbot safeguards, and enhance consumer opt-out provisions.
+The report recommended legislative action to narrow "publicly available information" definitions, establish standalone genetic privacy protections, enact chatbot safeguards, and enhance consumer opt-out provisions.

-Connecticut has been one of the most active states in strengthening its privacy law.
-The 2025 amendments, enacted June 24, 2025, as Public Act 25-113, take effect July 1, 2026 (with impact assessment requirements applying to processing activities created on or after August 1, 2026).
+Connecticut enacted the 2025 amendments on June 24, 2025, as Public Act 25-113.
+Most provisions take effect July 1, 2026, with impact assessment requirements applying to processing activities created on or after August 1, 2026.
 Key changes include:

 Lowered Applicability Threshold

-The consumer processing threshold drops from 100,000 to 35,000 Connecticut consumers.
-At approximately 0.95% of Connecticut's 3.675 million population, this significantly expands the number of businesses subject to the law.
+The consumer processing threshold drops from 100,000 to 35,000 Connecticut consumers, significantly expanding the number of businesses subject to the law.

 Expanded Sensitive Data Categories

-New categories added: disability or treatment status, transgender or nonbinary status, neural data, financial account numbers with access credentials, and government-issued identification numbers.
+New categories: disability or treatment status, transgender or nonbinary status, neural data, financial account numbers with access credentials, and government-issued identification numbers.

 Stronger Minor Protections